Enhancing Tracking Robustness with Auxiliary Adversarial Defense Networks: Experiments

 \subsection{Robustness on Adaptive Attacks}

 In recent years, increasing research~\cite{adaptive1,adaptive2,adaptive3} has indicated that static attacks (i.e., non-adaptive attacks in \cref{sec-attack}) against the original model are insufficient for evaluating the robustness of defense methods.
-In contrast, adaptive attacks aim to dynamically adjust the generation of adversarial samples based on the response and feedback from the defense mechanism.
-This approach is considered an important avenue for assessing the robustness of defense methods.
+In contrast, adaptive attacks aim to dynamically adjust the generation of adversarial samples based on the response from the defense mechanism.
+It is considered an important avenue for assessing the robustness of defense methods.
 Therefore, we conducted experiments on adaptive attacks.

-Specifically, we combine DuaLossDef with the baseline tracker to create an integrated network.
-Then we retrain the CSA attack model(Exp.No.*-1, *-2, *-3) and utilize the loss information for IoU Attack(Exp.No.*-4) based on the integrated network to generate adversarial perturbation.
+Specifically, we combine AADN with the baseline tracker to create an integrated network.
+Then we retrain the CSA attack model(Exp.No.*-1, *-2, *-3) , DFA attack model(Exp.No.*-5, *-6, *-7) and utilize the loss information for IoU Attack(Exp.No.*-4) based on the integrated network to generate adversarial perturbation.
 The OPE evaluation in the adaptive attack scenario is presented in the column \textit{Adaptive Defense Result} of \cref{table-attack}.

-Based on the results of (Exp.No.1-1, 1-2, 1-3) and (Exp.No.3-1, 3-2, 3-3), the proposed DuaLossDef maintains effective defense against adaptive CSA attack on the OTB100 and LaSOT datasets.
+Based on the results of (Exp.No.1-1, 1-2, 1-3) and (Exp.No.3-1, 3-2, 3-3), the proposed AADN maintains effective defense against adaptive CSA attack on the OTB100 and LaSOT datasets.
 However, compared to non-adaptive attack, it exhibits a decrease in defense performance.
-The reason behind this is that the attack models retrained specifically for the combined network can learn the working mechanism of the defense network and further enhance their targeted attack capabilities.
+The reason behind this is that the attack models retrained specifically for the intergrated network can learn the defense mechanism and further enhance their targeted attack capabilities.
 This leads to a decline in defense performance.

-In (Exp.No.2-2), DuaLossDef demonstrate a significant improvement in the EAO and Accuracy metrics on the search branch.
+In (Exp.No.2-2), AADN demonstrates a significant improvement in the EAO and Accuracy metrics on the search branch.
 However, there is a decrease in the Robustness metric.
 This indicates that in the scenarios of adaptive attack, the defense network can enhance the accuracy of the tracking results, the trade-off is that the tracker may exhibit target loss phenomena.